 Even with latest figures putting ROI at 138%, which Lavery compares to an industry average of 69%, he would like to see that at 145-150% ROI against used car investment.

-He added: “I think we are miles off [from where he would like to be] and there’s loads more we can do.
+He added: “I think we are miles off and there’s loads more we can do.
 It’s taken us three and a half years since 2013/14 to get here.
 Consumers want instant gratification and if you don’t provide that, they will vote with their finger.”